attishaj/Video_Store_PLSQL_Package/README.md

     b.
 The value of p_member_id is in the MEMBER_ID column of the MEMBER table.

 3.)
 Creating a procedure called video_search to search a video and display the name, copy ID, format, and status of the video’s     copies.
 In addition, the checkout dates and due dates are also displayed for unreturned copies.
-The damaged copies (STATUS     = 'D') are excluded in your output.
-Sort your output by the video name (NAME) and then the copy ID (VIDEO_COPY_ID).
+The damaged copies (STATUS     = 'D') are excluded in the output.
+Output is sorted by video name (NAME) and then copy ID (VIDEO_COPY_ID).

 4.)
 Creating a procedure called video_checkout to record a new rental.
 When the video is successfully checked out, need to
     insert a new record into the VIDEO_RENTAL_RECORD table and update the corresponding record in the VIDEO_COPY table.
 Otherwise, the action is denied.